nielsenjared/nielsenjared.github.io/content/blog/algorithm-longest-increasing-subsequence/index.md

 Let's walk through this.
 We pass our LIS function an unsorted array, `n`.
 We first initialize an array of equal length to `n` with the value of 1 in every element.
 We do this for two reasons:

 1. We know that the longest increasing subsequence is _at least_ 1.
 It can't be 0.
-We

 2. We need to keep a record of which iteration contained the longest increasing subsquence.